Brennan Ward: Bellator MMA

 After a 15-month layoff, Ward was scheduled to face Andre Fialho on October 12, 2018, at Bellator 207.
 However on September 10, 2018, Ward notified the promotion that he will retire from MMA.

 Bare-knuckle boxing

 On April 8, 2019, Bare Knuckle FC president David Feldman announced that Ward had signed a contract with the organization.

 Ward was expected to face former UFC Welterweight champion Johny Hendricks at World Bare Knuckle Fighting Federations inaugural event on November 9, 2018.
 During the fight week, Ward announced that he wouldn't be fighting at the event due to a contract dispute.

 On December 20, 2024, it was announced that Ward had signed with the Bare Knuckle Fighting Championship (BKFC).

-Ward faced James Dennis on February 1, 2025 at BKFC on DAZN: Mohegan Sun.
+Ward faced James Dennis on February 1, 2025 at BKFC on DAZN 4.
 He won the fight by knockout in the first round.

-Ward faced JR Rumsley on June 14, 2025 at BKFC Fight Night: Mohegan Sun.
+Ward faced JR Rumsley on June 14, 2025 at BKFC Fight Night 26.
 He lost the fight by technical knockout in the third round.